shahinsalehiin/Darklup-Lite/readme.txt

 	<li><strong>Custom Color:</strong> To cope up with the dark mode you can adorn your website with custom color.</li>
 	<li><strong>Time-based dark mode:</strong> According to user demand and selected local time dark mode will be turned on.</li>
 	<li><strong>Set button location:</strong> You can display the button location anywhere on the website as you and your user demand.</li>
+        <li><strong>Switch Background Color:</strong>An amazing feature for having different background colors for dark mode switch.
+So, you don’t have to worry about the switch button color.
+Darklup provides you the scope to pick your desired color for the switch and this will help you to create a balanced, colorful, and well-decorated website according to your website and brand color</li>
 	<li><strong>Remember last time mode:</strong> Always remember the mode that you or the user have used last time.</li>
 	<li><strong>Border Color:</strong> Provide different border colors to organize your website in dark mode.</li>
 	<li><strong>Image opacity:</strong> You can adjust the transparency of images by giving the link of the light and dark version image.</li>